devskrate/testwork/_posts/2020-05-27-realmetv-specs-and-price.md

 date: 2020-05-27 17:26:40
 layout: post
 title: REALME Launched 32, 43 inch smart TV in India starting at Rs 12,999
-subtitle: ""
+subtitle: "Everything about Realme TV"
 description: >-
-  Realme, famously known for its smartphones, has started expanding its portfolio, and this time its the new Realme Smart Tv, this is everything you need to know
+  Realme, famously known for its smartphones, has started expanding its portfolio, and this time its the new Realme Smart TV
 image: >-
   https://devskrate.github.io/assets/blog-banners/realme-tv.jpg
 optimized_image: >-